Hyacinth: Culture

+American rock band The Doors released a song entitled "Hyacinth House" which appeared on their 1971 album L.A.
+Woman, the last to feature lead singer Jim Morrison.

 Colour

 The colour of the blue flower hyacinth plant varies between 'mid-blue', violet blue and bluish purple.
 Within this range can be found Persenche, which is an American color name (probably from French), for a hyacinth hue.

 The colour analysis of Persenche is 73% ultramarine, 9% red and 18% white.